Azure/Azure-Sentinel/DataConnectors/GithubFunction/readme.md

 ## Post Deployment Steps
-1. There are two json files (ORGS.json and lastrun-Audit.json) in Function Dependencies folder
+1. There are one json files (ORGS.json) in Function Dependencies folder
 2. Edit the ORGS.json file and update "org": "sampleorg" and replace sample org with your org name.
 	```
 	If you have single org